ByteDev/ByteDev.Strings/README.md

 ```

-### ToStringHelper
+### ToStringBuilder

-The assembly also contains the type `ToStringHelper` to help return string representations of an object when overriding it's ToString method.
+The assembly also contains the type `ToStringBuilder` to help return string representations of an object when overriding it's `ToString` method.

 ```csharp
 public class MyClass